f5devcentral/access-labs/class1/module1/lab2.rst

 ..
 Note:: If you are unsure of the settings you need at profile creation you can see that you can return to the profile and make adjustments.

 #.
 Still in the profile click on **SSO/Auth Domain** at the top

+BIG-IP APM offers a number of Single Sign On (SSO) options.
+The SSO/Auth Domain tab in a Per Session Profile is where you will select what SSO method to use for your application.
+In Task 6 we will cover the objects that need to be created in order to associate that SSO method to a policy.
+At this time the drop down for the SSO Configuration will be blank.

 #.
 What is Domain Mode?

 Access Policy Manager (APM) provides a method to enable users to use a single login or session across multiple virtual servers in separate